 This is used as a regular savings account for my family to save for anything.

-This is a big deal for us.
-Since I am going to quit my job, I need to make sure I have at least 4-6 months expenses saved up in case there is any issue with my properties.
+This is a big deal for entrepreneurs who have quit their job.
+With the ups and downs of your income, it would be wise to have at least 4-6 months expenses saved up in case there are any issue with my properties.
 This is just for emergencies and is not to be used for investing.

 This account is to set aside $10,000 for our medical bills and deductible.